 Stress urinary incontinence (SUI) is defined as the involuntary leakage of urine with effort or exertion, such as physical exercise, sneezing or coughing.
 Approximately 50% of all women experience SUI symptoms, and many of these women are sufficiently bothered by their symptoms to seek treatment from a physician.
 Pelvic floor muscle exercises and other nonsurgical treatments can be effective therapies, but many women choose to undergo surgery to treat their SUI symptoms.
 Suburethral synthetic polypropylene mesh sling placement is the most common surgery currently performed for SUI.
 Extensive data exist to support the use of synthetic polypropylene mesh suburethral slings for the treatment of female SUI, with minimal morbidity compared with alternative surgeries.
 Advantages include shorter operative time/anesthetic need, reduced surgical pain, reduced hospitalization, and reduced voiding dysfunction.
 Mesh-related complications can occur following polypropylene sling placement, but the rate of these complications is acceptably low.
 Furthermore, it is important to recognize that many sling-related complications are not unique to mesh surgeries and are known to occur with non-mesh sling procedures as well.
 It is the AUA's opinion that any restriction of the use of synthetic polypropylene mesh suburethral slings would be a disservice to women who choose surgical correction of SUI.
-Additionally, both the Society of Urodynamics, Female Pelvic Medicine and Urogenital Reconstruction (SUFU) and the AUA support the use of multi-incision monofilament midurethral slings for the treatment of SUI in properly selected patients who are appropriately counseled regarding this this surgical procedure by surgeons who are trained in the placement of such devices, as well as the recognition and management of potential complications associated with their use.
+Additionally, both the Society of Urodynamics, Female Pelvic Medicine and Urogenital Reconstruction (SUFU) and the AUA recognize multi-incision monofilament midurethral slings as a suitable treatment option for SUI in properly selected patients who are appropriately counseled regarding this surgical procedure by surgeons who are trained in the placement of such devices, as well as, the recognition and management of potential complications associated with their use.

 - Undergo rigorous training in the principles of pelvic anatomy and pelvic surgery.